Irish lamb stew is a filling peasant Irish dish, made with very simple and cheap ingredients. This easy lamb stew takes about an hour to prepare.

 EASY LAMB STEW RECIPE

 While some people like to add different root vegetables like parsnips or turnips.
 I’ve added carrots and celery and cooked everything in Guinness beer.
-I’ve also added garlic for a nutty flavour but that is also optional.
+I’ve also added garlic for a nutty flavor but that is also optional.
 Some people also like to add bacon but I’ve decided to skip the bacon.
 It is also very important to note that this stew should be thick and hearty.
 In short, this lamb stew is the perfect dish for cold winter days!

 I love stews in general, I grew up having different kinds of Russian stews usually served with mashed potatoes or rice on the side.
 So when I’ve first seen this dish in Belfast, I knew that this was my kind of food and that I was going to love it!